bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 Hint: If you make a mistake and need to start over just do the
 following:

-1. Navigate to the `1-Shell` directory
+1. Navigate to the `shell` directory

 2. Delete the `data` directory